-Tung oil is one of them.
-When I was finishing my maple wood furniture with Tung oil, I was curious about they will interact to give the perfect finishing as I wished.
+Tung oil is one of these preferred finishes.
+When I was applying Tung oil to my maple wood furniture, I was curious about how it would interact with the wood to provide the perfect finish.

-With my experience, let’s discuss using Tung oil on maple.
+So, let’s learn about using Tung oil on maple,

 Furthermore, I’ll answer some frequently asked questions as well.